+'''

--w \${STUFF}/fmriprep_work
+-w ${MRIS}/fmriprep_work

+'''

-- BIDS singularity images are big and take some effort to build (Gory details are in Building Large Containers if you want to do it yourself). - Currently, the singularity command in this script points to the fMRIPrep singularity container in /extra/ dkp/singularity-images:
+- BIDS singularity images are big and take some effort to build (Gory details are in Building Large Containers if you want to do it yourself). - Currently, the singularity command in this script points to the fMRIPrep singularity container in /contrib/ singularity/shared/neuroimaging:

-/extra/dkp/singularity-images/fmriprep.sif
+/contrib/singularity/shared/neuroimaging/fmriprep.sif

 - Permissions should allow you to use containers in this directory freely.
 If my version of the containers is satisfactory for you, then you do not need to replicate them in your own directory.
 I am hoping we'll have a shared community place for these images at some point (other than my directory). - You do not NEED to change any other arguments. --stop-on-first-crash is a good idea.
 You may wish to test with the reduced version that does not run reconall.
-It is currently commented out, but it'll succeed or fail faster than the default call. - Once you are satified with the changes you've made to your script, run your copy of the script like this:
+It is currently commented out, but it'll succeed or fail faster than the default call. - Once you are satified with the changes you've made to your script, run your copy of the script like this: sbatch --export sub=1012 runfmriprep.sh

-qsub -v sub=1012 Scripts/runfmriprep.sh

-- qsub needs the path to your script (in my case, it is in the Scripts directory). - When the job finishes (or crashes), it'll leave behind a text log, e.g., fmriprep_extra.o2252098.
+- When the job finishes (or crashes), it'll leave behind a text log, e.g., slurm-2339914.out.
 You can view a log of the job in the Jobs dropdown on the OOD dashboard. - Read this log with Edit in OOD or cat at the command line.
 It may suggest how many resources you should have allocated to the job (scroll to the bottom of the job file).
 This can tell you whether you have vastly over or under-estimated.
 In addition, it'll provide a log of what the container did, which may help you debug. - See BIDS containers for more detail about individual containers.